-Chris Slater a Level 5 USA Hockey Coach and Graduate of Western Michigan University; currently serves as the Director of the MICHIGAN ELITE BRIGADE.
-The Brigade has competed out of Metro Detroit as an Elite High School Hockey program for the past nine seasons.
-Coach Slater previously spent three seasons as the Head Coach of the Midget Major AAA Detroit Falcons; members of the North American Prospects Hockey League.
+Coach Slater a Level 5 USA Hockey Coach and Graduate of Western Michigan University; currently serves as the Director of the MICHIGAN ELITE BRIGADE.
+The Elite Brigade has competed out of Metro Detroit as an Elite High School Hockey program for the past nine seasons.
+Slater recently was the Head Coach of San Diego in the Western States Hockey League; Junior A Tier 2 hockey.
+Previously coach Slater spent three seasons as the Head Coach of the Midget Major AAA Detroit Falcons; members of the North American Prospects Hockey League.

 Coach Slater spent two seasons as the head coach of the Western Michigan University "Stallions" a Division 1 member of the American Collegiate Hockey Association.
 Slater guided the 2008-9 "Stallions" to their first ACHA Division 1 National Tournament appearance.
 Formerly the Coaching Director of the Battle Creek Youth Hockey Association; Chris also served as the Michigan Director for Robby Glantz Power Skating, INC.

 A 2004 East Coast Hockey League Champion as a member of the Idaho Steelheads, Chris was selected to the ECHL all-star team in 2001 and attended the Detroit Red Wings training camp later that same year.
 During his 7-year professional career, “Slats” also had stops in the American Hockey League, British Super League and English Elite League.
 A competitive college defenseman at Michigan State University, the two time United States Olympic Festival participant was voted to the CCHA all-tournament team in 1995.
 During his time at Michigan State Slater was honorable mention for the CCHA all-rookie team and a three year pre-season All-American candidate in the American Hockey Coaches Association poll.